ThilinaRajapakse/simpletransformers/README.md

 # Simple Transformers

 This library is based on the [Transformers](https://github.com/huggingface/transformers) library by HuggingFace.
 Simple Transformers lets you quickly train and evaluate Transformer models.
 Only 3 lines of code are needed to initialize a model, train the model, and evaluate a model.

-Currently supports Sequence Classification, Token Classification (NER), Question Answering, Multi-Modal Classification, and Conversational AI.
+Supports
+- Sequence Classification
+- Token Classification (NER)
+- Question Answering
+- Language Model Fine-Tuning
+- Language Model Training
+- Multi-Modal Classification
+- Conversational AI.

 # Table of contents